vikashplus/puppet/vive/README.md

 # Vive C driver

 ## Build
+1. Add environment variable ["MUJOCOPATH"](..//gallery//adding_system_variables.jpg) to the `System Properties`
-1. Open VS2015 x64 Native Tools Command Prompt
+2. Open `VS2015 x64 Native Tools Command Prompt`.
+3. Type `SET MUJOCOPATH` to verify that the path is correctly set.
-2. Navigate to vive/build/ folder
+3. Navigate to `vive/build/` folder.
-3. Make sure environment variable "MUJOCOPATH" exists/ [add environment variable "MUJOCOPATH"](../gallery/adding system variables.JPG), and is correct, using the command "SET MUJOCOPATH".
-4. Use "nmake" to build and install the project.
-It will compile two programs mjVive.exe and playlog.exe
+4. Type `nmake` to build and install the project.
+It will compile two programs `mjVive.exe` and `playlog.exe`.
-5. Use "nmake clean" to clean the project installation.
+5. Use `nmake clean` if you need to clean the project installation.
 Note it doesn't clear recorded logs.

 ## Usage
-Navigate to vive/bin/ folder.
-Type `mjvive.exe/ playlog.exe` without any arguments for usage instructions.
 1. mjVive.exe is used for emersive visualization and interaction with the mujoco worlds.
 2. playlog.exe is can be used to replay recorded logs and dump raw video (Key F9) (pixel_format rgb24).

+Navigate to `vive/bin/` folder.
+Type `mjvive.exe` or `playlog.exe` (without any arguments) for usage instructions.

 **Note1**: Logs are dumped in mujoco's .mjl format.
 Refer [Mujoco documenation](http://www.mujoco.org/book/haptix.html#uiRecord) for details.
 **Note2**: You can use [ffmpeg](https://ffmpeg.org/) to convert the raw video.
 Ensure that the video resolution and fps matches with the settings used while dumping raw video.
 ```
 ffmpeg -f rawvideo -pixel_format rgb24 -video_size 800x800 -framerate 60 -i rgb.out -vf "vflip" video.mp4